Kalispell Market Report: Land – August 2023

-As of early September, there were 173 residential land parcels for sale in Kalispell which is 7% more than August’s inventory of 162.
-It is the fifth month in a row of increasing inventory.
+As of early September 2023, there were 130 residential land parcels for sale in Kalispell which is 18 less than August’s inventory.

 Five or more acres